i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 *Figure: The abstract symbol for the NOR gate (left) and its function in a basic circuit (right), taking two inputs A and B and producing an output Y that is active only if both inputs A and B are inactive.*

-![NOR Gate (Composite) in CircuitVerse](./images/NOR-gate-composite_circuitverse.png) *Figure: A composite NOR gate in CircuitVerse, constructed from OR and NOT gates.*
+![NOR Gate (Composite) in CircuitVerse](./images/NOR-gate-composite_circuitverse.png) *Figure: A composite NOR gate in CircuitVerse, constructed using only OR and NOT gates.
+The output is high only when both inputs are low, demonstrating NOR logic using our primitive gates.*

 -   **Formal Definition:** The NOR gate performs a **NOT-OR** operation—negation of OR.
 -   **Symbols:** `A NOR B` or `¬(A ∨ B)`.